paulgovan/ReliaLearnR/inst/paper/paper.md

 ![](https://github.com/paulgovan/ReliaLearnR/blob/master/inst/paper/ReliaLearnR.png?raw=true)<!-- -->

-Several helper functions for common RAM calculations are also included.
+The package also includes several helper functions for common RAM calculations.
 These functions make it easy to apply the concepts covered in the RAM module.

 * `rel()` - reliability function